sushantchapagain1/blog-app/backend/README.md

 The "blog-app-sushant" project serves as the backend component of a web application.
 It is responsible for handling server-side logic, APIs, and data management.
 The project utilizes modern backend technologies to ensure smooth operation and security.

-## Scripts

-The following scripts are available to facilitate development, build, and execution processes:

-- **build**: Compile TypeScript files using the TypeScript compiler.
-- **start**: Start the backend server after it's been built.
-- **dev**: Run TypeScript compilation in watch mode and start the server using Nodemon concurrently.

 ## Getting Started

 1. Clone the repository to your local machine.